Wayne Campbell: Coaching and administration career

-Campbell had a five year stint in non-playing roles at Richmond, his last being Manager of VFL Strategy.
-Richmond’s General Manager of Football, Dan Richardson, praised Campbell's work with the club saying, "Most recently, he has done an outstanding job in developing and implementing the strategy aligned to the establishment of the Club’s new VFL team."
+Campbell had a five-year stint in non-playing roles at Richmond, his last being Manager of VFL Strategy.
+Richmond's General Manager of Football, Dan Richardson, praised Campbell's work with the club saying, "Most recently, he has done an outstanding job in developing and implementing the strategy aligned to the establishment of the Club’s new VFL team.".

 Campbell was an assistant coach at the Western Bulldogs for two years (2007 and 2008), under Rodney Eade.
+He then returned to Richmond in an administrative role.

+In 2013 Campbell was appointed the AFL's national umpiring director, responsible for the development of the AFL's senior umpiring panel and the overall strategy for umpiring at all levels of the game..

+Campbell left the umpiring job to become the football manager for the GWS Giants from 2016 to 2019, during which period the Giants reached the AFL finals every year including the grand final in 2019.

+In 2021 Campbell took up the football manager role at the Gold Coast Suns.
+Campbell survived in the role after the Suns changed coaches at the end of 2023 and was manager when the Suns reached the finals for the first time in 2025.
+But Campbell resigned from the Gold Coast at the end of 2025 to take up a position as head of the Sydney Swans' football academy.